 Analyzing KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-Shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $61.75.
+KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) shares experienced unusual options activity on Friday.
+The stock price moved down to $55.14 following the option alert.

 - Expiration Date: 2021-08-20